Find a Part Now

 Avalanche was nominated for the North American SUV of the Year award and was Motor Trend magazine's Truck of the Year for 2002.

-For those who liked the styling of the Z71 Off-Road package but did not plan to take their Avalanche off-road, a Z66 Premium On-Road package was also available.
-The Z66 On-Road package featured all the equipment that the Z71 Off-Road package offered but replaced the off-road suspension with sport on-road suspension and did not offer four-wheel-drive.
+For those who preferred the styling of the Z71 Off-Road package but did not plan to take their Avalanche off-road, a Z66 Premium On-Road package was also available.
+The Z66 On-Road package featured all the equipment that the Z71 Off-Road package offered but replaced the off-road suspension with sport on-road suspension and did not offer four-wheel drive.
 Aside from these details, a Z66 On-Road sticker on the rear side panels identified an Avalanche equipped with this package.
 As with the Z71 Off-Road package, full leather seating surfaces without the cloth accents were an available option, also removing the cloth door panel inserts, and also added heated front seats.

 To further distinguish it from its Silverado siblings, the Avalanche was practically fully equipped and only came with bodyside cladding.
 The Avalanche included features such as 16-inch alloy wheels and tires (chromed steel on the 2500 model), an AM/FM stereo with single-disc CD player and six speakers, cloth seating surfaces, front bench seat with power front driver's seat, power windows, power door locks, keyless entry, full instrumentation, dual front airbags, and air conditioning.
 Options included OnStar telematics system, cassette player, leather seating surfaces, front dual power bucket seats that could be heated, and side airbags for the front seats.
 A North Face Edition, in partnership with the North Face brand included limited exterior color options, a unique Ebony/Green leather interior, special exterior ornamentation and decals, white-faced gauges, OnStar telematics system, specially colored door panel inserts and speaker grilles, and more.

-Cladding trouble
+Cladding issues

 Second generation (2007–2013)

+For the first time, the steering system was switched from the traditional recirculating-ball to a rack-and-pinion also found in the Tahoe and Suburban 1500.
 Later models introduced another version of the Vortec 5.3-liter V8 as the engine is now capable of running on E85 ethanol.
-When the 5.3 is running on normal gasoline, it produces 320 hp (239 kW) and 335 lb⋅ft (454 N⋅m) of torque whereas its output rises to 326 hp (243 kW) and 348 lb⋅ft (472 N⋅m) of torque on E85, up from 310 hp (231 kW) and 335 lb⋅ft (454 N⋅m) in 2009.
+On normal gasoline, it produces 320 hp (239 kW) and 335 lb⋅ft (454 N⋅m) of torque, whereas on E85, its output rises to 326 hp (243 kW) and 348 lb⋅ft (472 N⋅m) of torque, up from 310 hp (231 kW) and 335 lb⋅ft (454 N⋅m) in 2009.

 A 2007 Avalanche was given away to the Most Valuable Player of the 2006 Major League Baseball All-Star Game, Michael Young.